-In think about the passing of time, I return to the idea that time-based change isn’t an active process.
+In thinking about the passing of time, I return to the idea that time-based change isn’t an active process.
 Aging isn’t something you do; it’s something that happens to you.
-You are the receptacle, target, and object, of aging.
+You are the receptacle, target, wand object, of aging.

 I turn 24 today.
 For the first time in the last eight years, I find myself somewhere very different from where I expected.
 I’ve lived in France and Belgium since February, even though a year ago, while planning and expecting to move here, I lacked clarity in believing that I would move from Texas.
 Maybe this literal change in place and setting contributes to the unease in which I find myself.
 Alternatively, this is the first opportunity I’ve had to slow and think, before chugging into the following year’s cycle.
 A year ago, I finished my undergraduate, and I was figuring out how to move with my girlfriend to Europe.
 The preceding year, my only concern was completing my four-year degree, and living with my newly-adopted dog, who allowed me to call newly-returned-to-Austin “home.”
 A year before that, I was preparing to spend my Spring semester studying French in Lyon.
 I can continue, but a pattern will quickly emerge: my academic calendar lent itself to cyclical thought, and cyclical metrics for self-improvement and goal setting.